armele/mctradepost-retro/src/main/java/com/deathfrog/mctradepost/core/colony/buildings/workerbuildings/BuildingHowTo.md

 # Troubleshooting
 The most common (and difficult) errors are mismatches between server and client view serialization.
 Here are some pointers:
 * A CitizenData.View for #X has thrown an exception during loading - Check the pairing between the Job and the JobView in ModJobsInitializer.
 The view must extend the correct abstract class that corresponds to the job.

+Similarly, the hierarchy of the Building and BuildingView must match, as must each module on the building.